 HUB LAKE & DIPPER FALLS

-EVENT TYPE: Day hiking, backpacking, camping
+EVENT TYPE: Day hiking, backpacking, Mt biking

-DIFFICULTY: Easy
+DIFFICULTY: Moderate.

 MAPS: IPNF, Lolo N.F., DeBorgia South topo